5 from 1 vote

 Recipe Tips and Tricks

 • Line or grease the muffin tin.
-This makes it so much easier to get them out of the tin once they’re done baking.
+This makes getting them out of the tin much easier once they’re done baking.

 • Don’t over-mix.
 Over-mixing the batter is one of the main reasons you end up with dense or dry muffins.
 Mix thoroughly, but only until just combined.